alanmackenzie/guide-to-enterprise-drupal/README.md

 // sections in a feature module. features_revert(array('namespace_search_api' => array('facetapi')));

-// Enable the globalredirect module.
+// Enable the google analytics module.
 // @note You must be careful as some modules use a namespace for their .module
 // different from the directory they reside.
 // @warning This function preforms a complete cache clear.